-I stand by that, but you probably inherently know this.
-If you’ve ever shot an engagement session, you are all too familiar with the amount of planning, understanding, and tactics required and employed to make that session look as ‘natural’ as breathing.
+If you’ve ever photographed a wedding, styled shoot, or fashion shoot, you are all too familiar with the amount of planning, understanding, and tactics required and employed to make that session look as ‘natural’ as breathing.
 It’s the parts that no one else sees, the intangibles that make the difference.
-So while natural is the trend, and I like that, understand that it can actually be harder to achieve the natural look and look good, than to create poreless, flawless, alabaster skin and so on.
-There are certain tricks-of-the-trade that all photographers would do well to know, and I’ll share some here.
+So while natural is the trend, and I like that, understand that it can actually be harder to achieve the natural look and look good, than to create pore-less, flawless, alabaster skin and so on.
+There are certain tricks-of-the-trade that all photographers would do well to know, and in this article, we’ll provide you with a full guide to makeup and styling.

 Most clients – from brides, brides-to-be, models, model agents for whom you’re shooting tests, anyone – want to look their best but look like themselves.
 Essentially, you want to draw out of them the individual and be able to show them the best version of themselves, not a version that masks them.
 If you can do that, if you can photograph someone to look not as some altered representation but instead as their best-represented self, it’s extremely powerful.
 One massive piece of advice I can give you here is to do as much as possible outside of post.